Salah-El01/access-to-drinking-water-sdg6/part-1-understanding-the-data/assets/README.md

-## Access note

-The original files are stored in this folder.
-Some visuals are also linked through GitHub-hosted attachments in the README to ensure they display correctly in the browser.

 # Assets (Figures)

 This folder contains the key exported figures used in Part 1 — Understanding the Data of the SDG 6 (WHO/UNICEF JMP 2020) analysis.